ServiceStack/servicestack.net/MyApp/_posts/2026-08-24_api-schema.md

 Nothing here is API-specific either.
 A page can render the full workbench, only the `curl` command, or just the form — the component computes the same values regardless of which the host chooses to display.

+`ApiFormSchema` also accepts a `client` for authenticated calls, `auto-execute` to run `GET` APIs on load, and `sync-url` to keep the current values in the address bar.

+If you want the entire workbench rather than the form, `ApiExplorerSchema` is the component the built-in `/schema/{RequestDto}` page is built from — it composes `ApiFormSchema` with the Request, Schema and Response panels shown in the screenshots above.

 This enables executable schema-driven forms inside your own Vue applications, portals, embedded administration screens and workflow builders.
 The server owns the contract; the UI decides how much surrounding experience it wants to provide.

 ### The same schema-driven UIs in Vue and React